Modern immigration to the United Kingdom: Post-withdrawal from the EU

-The 2024 annual report, released under the new Labour government, reviewed recent immigration trends and the government’s efforts to link migration policy with domestic skills development.
-It concluded that net migration between 2021 and 2023 was unusually high, mainly due to increased numbers of international students and non-EU work immigration, especially in health and social care.
+The 2024 annual report, released under the new Labour government, reviewed recent immigration trends and the government's efforts to link migration policy with domestic skills development.
+It concluded that net migration between 2021 and 2023 was unusually high, mainly due to increased numbers of international students and non-EU work immigration, especially via the "Health and Care Worker" visa route.
 The MAC found that increasing domestic skills does not automatically reduce reliance on migrant labour, as impacts vary by sector.
 For the first time, it provided its own estimates of the fiscal impact of migrants, finding that Skilled Worker migrants are net contributors to public finances.
 The report recommended improvements to visa schemes, including greater certainty and protections for seasonal workers, and endorsed the continuation of the graduate route for international students.
-The MAC also began reviews of family visa income requirements and sectoral reliance on migration, with further findings expected in 2025.